fscelliott/docsdonewell/_posts/2023-10-23-llms-for-sdk-docs.md

 ## Auto-update internal links

+Links maintenance can be a big, manual bear for docs writers.
+Off the top of my head:

 If I change a page slug, give me suggestions for updating existing links.
 Give me configurable options for recognizing links too; for example, when I work in the Readme platform, I often use the internal syntax `[link title](doc:slug)`.

 If I delete a page, let me know about broken links.